kfultz07/go-dataframe/README.md

 minimum := df.Min("Cost")
 maximum := df.Max("Cost")

-// Returns a slice of all unique values in a specified field. lastNames := df.Unique("Last Name")
+// Returns a slice of all unique values in a specified field lastNames := df.Unique("Last Name")

-// Print all columns to console. df.ViewColumns()
+// Print all columns to console df.ViewColumns()

+// Generates a decoupled copy of an existing DataFrame.
+// Changes made in one frame will not be reflected in the other. df2 := df.Copy()
 ```